 Clostridioides difficile can be spread by people's hands and from contaminated equipment and the environment.
-You can acquire Clostrioides difficile in hospital however if you have been given antibiotics or other medication, this may allow Clostridioides difficile to multiply and cause diarrhoea.
+You can acquire Clostridioides difficile in hospital however you may have had it in your bowel before admission without it doing any harm.
+This is called colonisation.
+If you have been given antibiotics or other medication, this may allow Clostridioides difficile to multiply and cause diarrhoea.